 We bought Fairview in 1994 and took up the challenge to restore this historic George landmark.
 People often express their surprise that we had the property listed immediately after we bought it.
-There is a general misconception that when you buy a heritage property (listed or unlisted) you will not be allowed to alter your home or to add modern conveniences.
+There is a general misconception that when you buy a heritage property you will not be allowed to alter your home or to add modern conveniences.
+Heritage properties adapted to modern day function, will ensure that they are preserved for future generations.
+Tips for life in a listed building:

 Our garden is graced by big trees - most were here when we bought the property 20 years ago, some were lost in storms over the years and some were planted by Desmond from small cuttings and now stand proudly and tall.
 Desmond's father was a forester and their 6 Benkenstein boys grew up on Forestry stations and learning about trees and forests from their dad.